wd60622/conjugate/CONTRIBUTING.md

 ## Documentation

-The documentation is built using [MkDocs](https://www.mkdocs.org/) and [mkdocstrings](https://mkdocstrings.github.io/)
+The documentation is built using [MkDocs](https://www.mkdocs.org/) and [mkdocstrings](https://mkdocstrings.github.io/).

-The docstrings should be of [Google Style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
+The docstrings should be of [Google Style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

 ## Automations

-Formatting will be down with [pre-commit](https://pre-commit.com/).
+Formatting will be down with ruff via the pre-commit hooks.

-Tests will run on each pull request
+Tests will run on each pull request.

 Documentation will be updated with each merge to `main` branch.